egumasa/linguistic-data-analysis-I/index.md

 This course builds on materials and approaches from:

-- Dr. Kris Kyle's corpus linguistics/NLP classes from University of Hawai'i and Oregon.
+- Dr. Kris Kyle (University of Oregon) for his previous corpus linguistics/NLP classes from University of Hawai'i and Oregon.

+- Dr. Andrew Heiss (Georgia State University) for his Quarto based materials and website settings.